Prior Authorization

 Service not covered under plan<5% of denialsReview Summary of Benefits carefully; check for applicable state mandates or ACA essential benefits protectionsBenefit documents, state insurance department guidance

-How to Appeal a Prior Authorization Denial: Step by Step
+How to Appeal a Prior Authorization Denial in 2026: Step by Step

 Step 1: Read the Denial Letter Carefully